CourageZimhunga10/alx-low_level_programming/0x02-functions_nested_loops/README.md

     Returns 0 and prints 0 if n is zero
     Returns -1 and prints - if n is less than zero

+## 6-abs.c
+Write a function that computes the absolute value of an integer.
+    Prototype: int _abs(int);

 ##